 The climate in Bali is one that is a natural breeding ground for germs.
 Add to that some of the local methods of washing and cooking and so its no wonder tourists get ill occasionally, and now, the Health Department in Australia has put out an alert regarding Dengue Fever and the growing number of people suffering the malady is increasing.
 In fact, there had been over 430 reports of dengue fever in West Australians this year and that is a threefold increase on last year.

 Dengue Fever is transmitted by a virus carried by mosquitoes.
-Today I read about this potentially deadly disease and the symptoms can develop within three to 14 days of being bitten and include fever, vomiting, severe headaches, aching joints and muscles, rashes and pain behind the eyes.
+Today I read about this potentially deadly disease and the symptoms can develop within three to 14 days of being bitten and include fever, vomiting, severe headaches, aching articulations and muscles, rashes and pain behind the eyes.

 There is no medication to stop or treat dengue fever.
 This mosquito tends to attack during the day and is slightly larger than the malaria carrying variety.
 In an article I read the Health Department suggested people take the following precautions to avoid being bitten by dengue fever infected mosquitoes:

 Ensure accommodation is mosquito-proof.
 Use mosquito nets, insect sprays, mosquito coils or plug-in

 DOWNLOAD OUR TRAVEL GUIDES